benjaminhervit/http-quest/README.md

-# Http quest
+# ReQUEST
+ReQUEST is a HTTP Client based adventure game to teach the basics of HTTP and CRUD to students that are new to programming.
+To play the game, the player will send and read HTTP requests, using the browser, a client (e.g. Postman), or writing their own scripts.
+The player will have to use basic methos (GET, POST, PUT, DELETE) together with the right data format (Query, JSON, Form, path, headers) to complete quests.
+A shared leaderboard website shows how far each player is from completing the game.

 ## Project status
-The project is current in a poor, most likely broken state, after having been through its first few iteration and a single live test.
-Focus is currently on clean up and get a stable framework (no ETA).

-## Description
-HTTP Quest is a HTTP Client based adventure game framework to teach the basics of using HTTP.
-They players will have to send and read HTTP requests to progress in the game.
-The player will have to use GET, POST, PUT, DELETE correctly and passing the correct riddle answers as both forms and JSON.
-A shared leaderboard website shows how far each player is from completing the game.

-The project comes with a predefined path but it is being developed with the intention of easy extensibility and creating custom adventures (see Framework section).
+For self-educational purposes, I am currently rewriting the project as an extendable and scalabe framework, using TDD methodologies.
+Therefore, only the two first quests are currently working: Welcome, and Accept Quest.

 ### Player prerequisites
-The game requires some basic knowledge of HTTP terminology and a horrible sense of humor and bad puns.
+The game requires some basic knowledge of HTTP terminology and a horrible sense of humor and likability of bad puns.
-After completing the game, the player should have some basic experience with reading and writing HTTP requests using the browser, a HTTP client and maybe though code if they are up for the challenge.
+After completing the game, the player should have some basic experience with reading and writing HTTP requests and some of the standards.

 ### Background
-I developed while being an instructor in the course Web of Things at Aarhus University.
+I developed the game while being an instructor in the course Web of Things at Aarhus University.
-In the course, students are being expose to hands-on experience with a wide variety of technologies and tools in a very short time.
+In the course, students learn to use a wide variety of technologies and tools in a very short time: python, JS, HTML, CSS, SQL.
-As an instructor, my job was to go through exercises with them that would enable them to better make their hand-ins.
+As an instructor, my job was to go through exercises and help them with their hand-ins.
 This project was an experiment to see how they responded to such exercises and if it should be developed further in the future.

 ## Framework

 ### Techstack
-The framework is build using Python Flask, SQLite, and vanilla HTML, CSS and JavaScript.
+The framework is build using Python Flask, SQL Alchemy, and vanilla HTML, CSS and JavaScript.
-The techstack was chosen based on what the students were learning to keep the code familiar to them (if they shoulld be curious) and to improve my own knowledge and experience for better support.
+The techstack was originally chosen based on the students coriculum but SQLite was replaced with SQL Alchemy for the framework because the models layout appealed to me.

-## Installation
+## Installation (local testing and try out)
+- Install .venv with requirements.txt
+- Run pytest in terminal to validate that everything (tested) works.
-- Python venv and requirements.txt should setup the backend.
+- Run flask run in terminal and the leaderboard should open.
-- Latest version of vanilla JavaScript should be sufficient.
-- Must run on a server (I used PythonAnywhere)
-- [ ] More detail to come

 ### Features
 #### Public website